peterkhe1999/CheatSheet/OSCP/README.md

 To minify attack code into a one-liner: **JS Compress**

-Encode the minified JavaScript code (so any bad characters won't interfere with sending the payload)
+Encode the minified JavaScript code => any bad characters won't interfere

 ```js
 function encode_to_javascript(string) {